 Parking area within Eglinton Country Park (KA12 8TA)

-Route: Exit the car park and turn left, crossing the road to walk along a lane towards a small play park.
-Continue past the small and then a larger play area, following the footpath until you reach a fork where you turn right.
-Continue straight on at the crossroads where the path naturally bends to the right to pass a large rectangular grassy area with hedges all around it and a statue in the middle.
-Continue straight to enter a tree-lined passageway adjacent to the ruins of Eglinton Castle and then downhill to a footbridge across the Lugton Water.
+Route: Starting from the rectangular wooden archway with “Visitor Centre” written on it, with your back to it turn right to head along the main road a short distance.
+Turn right towards a small play park.
+Continue past the small and then a larger play area, following the footpath until you reach a fork where you turn right to go through some gates.
+Continue straight on at the crossroads, heading past a row of boulders across the footpath to pass a large rectangular grassy area with hedges all around it and a statue in the middle.
+Continue straight to enter a tree-lined passageway leading to the ruins of Eglinton Castle.
+The path goes uphill and then downhill to a footbridge across the Lugton Water.
 Turn right after crossing the bridge and the track leads slightly uphill.
 You will catch a glimpse of Eglinton Loch on your right – it is worth taking a moment to leave the path and have a proper look at it as this is the only point you see the Loch on the entire loop around it (not buggy friendly).
-Return to the track to walk through the trees.
-After crossing the Lugton Water once more the path turns right and you now have fields on one side and trees on the other.
-The path then forks right or left: at the time of writing the route on the right was closed by Scottish Water so we turned left then right and after a short walk we followed a wide track through a clearing in the trees, as directed by a Scottish Water member of staff!
-At the end of the clearing there is a gate which you pass through then turn right to follow the Woodland Walk back to the car park.
+Return to the track and continue through this peaceful part of the Park.
+After crossing the Lugton Water once more turn right.
+Further along, continue straight ahead at a crossroads and then a little later keep right at a fork.
+This takes you into a gravel path through some trees and eventually over a small footbridge.
+After crossing, turn right and follow this track around the perimeter of Eglinton Park, eventually leading you back to the car park.

 WALK REPORT: 11th October 2016